 Before Starting Classes at Ohio State

 Students eligible to take the Math Placement Test and have not started classes at Ohio State can complete the assessment online as soon as possible.
-Plan to test in a distraction-free environment that will be uninterrupted for 75 minutes.
+Plan to test in a distraction-free environment with good internet connection that will be uninterrupted for 75 minutes.

 Students need to login to the Math Placement Test using their assigned Ohio State username (lastname.#) and password.